 Outdoor visits pose a lower risk of transmission due to increased space and airflow; therefore, any outdoor visitation is preferred and should be held whenever practicable.
-Visitors who are unvaccinated, incompletely vaccinated, or booster-eligible and have not yet received their booster dose are eligible only for outdoor visitation if they can show documentation of a negative COVID-19 test where the specimen collection occurred within one (1) day of visitation for antigen tests, and within two (2) days of visitation for PCR tests or, and for which test results are available at the time of entry to the facility.
-At all times when visitation is restricted under this waiver, licensees must allow for outdoor visits (see "Note" above) on the facility premises if weather permits and where the visitor wears a well-fitting face mask (a surgical mask or respirator), there is at least six (6) feet or more physical distancing from facility staff and other residents and visitors that are not part of their group at all times during the visit, staff screen visitors, and staff clean and disinfect surfaces.
+At all times when visitation is restricted under this waiver, licensees must allow for outdoor visits on the facility premises if weather permits and where the visitor wears a well-fitting face mask with good filtration (N95, KF94, KN95, or surgical masks are preferred over cloth face coverings), and visitors that are not part of their group at all times during the visit, staff screen visitors, and staff clean and disinfect surfaces.